UCFInnovationLab/GNOR_V4/README.md

 > **Note:** This driver is only required for the MSP-EXP430F5529LP.
 Skip this step if you are using the MSP-EXP432P401R or ESP32.

+### Step 7 - Install the FET110 Debugger Driver (MSP-EXP432P401R only)

+If you are using the **MSP-EXP432P401R**, you must install the TI MSP432 FET110 USB debugger driver before the board will be recognized by your computer.

+1. Download the driver installer: [ti_emupack_setup_9.2.0.00002_win_64.exe](https://github.com/UCFInnovationLab/GNOR_V4/blob/main/docs/ti_emupack_setup_9.2.0.00002_win_64.exe) (Click the Download raw button!)
+2. Run the installer and follow the on-screen prompts.
+3. Once installation is complete, plug in your MSP-EXP432P401R via USB.
+4. Verify that the board is recognized by your computer before continuing.

+> **Note:** This driver is only required for the MSP-EXP432P401R.
+Skip this step if you are using the MSP-EXP430F5529LP or ESP32.

-### Step 7 - Restart the Arduino IDE and Verify Installation
+### Step 8 - Restart the Arduino IDE and Verify Installation

 1. Close the Arduino IDE.
 2. Reopen the Arduino IDE.